FAQs for Ordering Cookies tm

 The GreenPalm logo on Girl Scout Cookie packages signifies a commitment by our licensed bakers to developing a worldwide supply of sustainable palm oil.
 (Unfortunately, we have not been able to assure a fully sustainable supply in the quantities required by our bakers.)
 GreenPalm investment supports farmers' initiatives to become sustainable, and the presence of the logo on cookie packages ensures consumers and Girl Scout members that our bakers have purchased enough GreenPalm “certificates” to offset 100 percent of the palm oil used in Girl Scout Cookies.
 Visit www.greenpalm.org to learn more about these certificates.

 Palm oil is an ingredient found in the majority of baked snacks sold in the United States.
-GSUSA's licensed bakers informed us it is necessary to use palm oil in our cookies for the sake of shelf life, to offer customers the highest quality in taste and appearance, and to serve as an alternative to trans fats.
-One of the primary goals of our Girl Scout Cookie bakers is to create the best-tasting cookies possible using the healthiest ingredients available.
+Per GSUSA's licensed bakers, it is necessary to use palm oil in our cookies because of its unique ability to provide volume and texture in baked goods, usually without adding trans fats.
+Additionally, growing palm oil requires less land in comparison to other vegetable oils and supports the livelihoods of more than 4 million farmers globally.
+One of the primary goals of our Girl Scout Cookie bakers is to create the best-tasting cookies possible using the best ingredients available.

-Yes.
-Sustainability refers to social, environmental, and economic factors that an organization addresses to provide value not only to consumers, but also to the world.
-Girl Scouts is very proud of the initiatives our licensed bakers report on annually in terms of their corporate sustainability and social responsibility.
-The Girl Scout commitment to "make the world a better place" is a tenet we and our licensed bakers take very seriously.
+Sustainability refers to social, environmental, and economic factors that an organization addresses to provide value not only to consumers but also to the world.
+GSUSA is proud of the initiatives its licensed bakers report on annually that speak to their corporate sustainability and social responsibility.
+The Girl Scout commitment to make the world a better place is a tenet GSUSA and its licensed bakers take seriously.